TheKarpati/tsetestdevice/README.md

 }
 ```

-Run the Virtual Board by executing the following Linux shell command to the directory where you stored the file:
+Run the Virtual Board by executing the following Linux shell command where you stored the file ('path/to' has to be changed to the appropriate directory you cloned the github repository to):

 ```shell
 python path/to/VirtualSimulator.py
 ```

-Executing the `VirtualSimulator.py` code should immediately start the GUI.
+Executing the `VirtualSimulator.py` code should immediately start the GUI of the Virtual Board.
+If you see the Virtual Board, then you are sending data to the Cloud already!

-If you are able to see the Virtual Board, then you are sending data to the Cloud already!
-Now you can login to your dashboard to see how changing your sensor states is reflected on the dashboard.
+Sicne the Virtual Board is running *VirtualSimulator.py* with your device credentials, you can monitor it from the dashboard and see how changing your sensor states is reflected on the dashboard !

 ### Play around with the Virtual Board

-Digital sensors on the GUI can be toggled on and off and should immediately show results on the RelayR Dashboard.
+Digital sensors on the GUI can be toggled on and off and should immediately show results on the Developer Dashboard.
 ![Digital Sensors](/assets/DigitalSensors.png)

-Analog sensors, in our case a Luminosity sensor, can be set to user-defined values by clicking **Change Value**.
+Analog sensors - in our case, a luminosity sensor - can be set to user-defined values by clicking **Change Value**.
 ![Analog Sensors](/assets/AnalogSensor.png)

 Checking the **Enable automation** box will throw random values between 0 and 100.